 Kim Mulder is a wife and mother of four who is very active in her own faith community in West Michigan and is a participant in Dominican Center’s spirituality programs.
-Kim reflects that Catholic “things” like Lectio Divina and saints are new for her and yet she has found Dominican Center to be a great resource for her spiritual life.
-I recently spoke with her about her experiences here.
+Kim reflects that Catholic “things,” such as Lectio Divina and saints are new for her, and yet she has found Dominican Center to be a great resource for her spiritual life.
+She recently spoke about her experiences at Dominican Center.

 Kim: I’ve known about Dominican Center for quite a few years.
 I had a friend who had a spiritual director here, and my husband liked to come here for retreat days.
 They both encouraged me to contact you.

-Kim: I was at a pivotal point in my life, deciding if I should pursue a Master’s in Social Work or become a spiritual director.
+Kim: I was at a pivotal point in my life, deciding if I should pursue a master’s degree in social work or become a spiritual director.
 Foundations is a course that many people take to deepen their spirituality; it was a course that allowed me to explore my options.

 Kim: I made connections with a community that was both comforting and exciting.
 As we read the Christian mystics, I found words that moved me.
 The biggest change that blessed me was discovering centering prayer in the book, The Cloud of Unknowing.
 It made me much more contemplative.